petcomputacaoufrgs/pet-website/README.md

 }
 ```

 If you want to add a new member, just add another member object and add the necessary info.
-To edit or remove a member, find they and do the changes or delete the object.
+To edit or remove a member, find them and make the changes or delete the object.

 In this object you can edit the page title too!